-Project Title: Preventing Domestic Abuse for All Children (PEAACH) Reference 11/3008/21 number: Lead: Professor Nicky Stanley Professor of Social Work Institution: School of Social Work University of Central Lancashire Start date: 2 January 2013 Status: Research in progress Plain English The aim of this study is to find out what is known about different ways of preventing and reducing the harm inflicted by domestic abuse for children and young people and to use the summarv: findings to make recommendations for future policy and research.
+Project Title: PI reventing Domestic Abuse for Children (PEACH) Reference number: 11/3008/21 Lead: Professor Nicky Stanley Professor of Social Work Institution: School of Social Work University of Central Lancashire Start date: 2 January 2013 Status: Research in progress Plain English summary: The aim of this study is to find out what is known about different ways of preventing and reducing the harm inflicted by domestic abuse for children and young people and to use the findings to make recommendations for future policy and research.
 We will bring together international evidence on preventive interventions in domestic abuse for children and young people under 18 in the general population.
 These preventive interventions include programmes delivered in school, and media and community campaigns and initiatives specifically targeting children and young people.
 Although a wide range of such programmes are currently delivered in the UK, few have been rigorously evaluated so little is known about what works in what setting and for whom.
 Most large-scale evidence of effectiveness is from North America; the extent to which these findings are relevant for the UK is unknown.
 Furthermore, while there is increasing interest in the potential of the media and new and emerging methods of communication for delivering community and media campaigns to young people, there is little evidence available to support such interventions.
 A particular feature of these interventions is their complexity.
-In order to identify which parts of a programme work for which groups of young people we will use a multi-faceted and multidisciplinary approach.
+In order to identify which parts of a programme work for which groups of young people we will use a multi-faceted and multi-disciplinary approach.
 In so doing, we will be able to disentangle different elements of programmes and assess their effectiveness, cost-effectiveness, and suitability for implementation in a given setting.
 This study will combine different forms and types of information to develop a picture of what is known about such interventions and to consider what directions research should take to develop this knowledge further.
 The research will have three overlapping phases: (i) a systematic review of the existing literature; (ii) a survey to identify current provision (iii) consultation with key stakeholders.
-This mixed knowledge approach will allow for different sources of evidence to feed into the review's final recommendations.
-The review of international literature will provide research evidence from both quantitative and qualitative perspectives; it will include 'grey' literature such as independent project evaluations as well as peer reviewed papers.
-The literature on cost and cost effectiveness will also be identified and reviewed.
-The survey, undertaken in 18 local authorities identified as having high, median and low rates of domestic violence will allow us to capture knowledge about local practice across the UK from practitioners; and the consultation phase will facilitate the inclusion of the views of representatives from stakeholder groups, including identified experts and young people themselves.
-Three advisory groups will provide consultation and advice.
+The review of international literature will provide research evidence from both quantitative and qualitati Three advisory groups will provide consultation and advice.
 These will include an Advisory Group for Education, an Advisory Group for Media and Community Initiatives and a Young